 The Mullen test (also called a burst test or pop test) refers to a hydraulic device called a Mullen tester which applies pressure to a piece of suspended corrugated.
 It’s used to measure how much force is required to warp or burst the corrugated sheet, which is an indicator of how well the box will perform if poorly handled during transit.

-By considering the weight of your product and the type of box you need, you can prevent the box from being crushed when stacked or shifted and prevent unnecessary damage to your merchandise.
+By considering the weight of your product and the type of box you need, you can reduce the likelihood of the box being crushed when stacked and prevent product damage to your merchandise.

 To help you decide what type of box is best suited for your products, consult your local Crown Packaging Representative.